stefcoetzee/colorie/_posts/2021-03-04-rails-devise-sign-in-landing-page.md

 ---
 layout: post
-title: "Rails with Devise: Sign in as app landing page"
+title: "Rails with Devise: Sign-in page as app landing page"
-description: Use Devise sign-in page as landing page of Rails application
+description: How to use Devise’s sign-in page as the landing page for a Rails
+             application.
 summary: How to use Devise’s sign-in page as the landing page for a Rails
          application.
 tags: [rails, devise]